María José Rojas: Club career

+In May 2023, she switched to Flinders United in the South Australia NPL Women.

+In September 2023, it was announced that Rojas would return to Canberra United.

+In March 2024, Rojas departed Canberra United to return to Chilean club Santiago Morning.

+In January 2025, Rojas returned to Australia and rejoined Flinders United.

 International career

+Rojas was a member of the Chile squad that won the silver medal at the 2014 South American Games.

-Rojas scored two goals at the 2018 Copa América Femenina, where Chile qualified to a FIFA Women's World Cup for the first time in its history.
+She also scored two goals at the 2018 Copa América Femenina, where Chile qualified to a FIFA Women's World Cup for the first time in its history.

 Rojas was listed as the 'Player to Watch' for the La Roja in the 2019 Women's World Cup as she was the highest scoring player in the Chile squad wand as Letelier's most dangerous weapon up front.